begolu2/rktik-thesis/02_conceptual.md

 (see [User Accounts])

 All actions of users are attributed to their **active persona**, which is a screen name that identifies them across the site.
-A user may create any number of personas to shape their privacy, but only one of them can be *active* at any time.
+A user may create any number of personas to shape their privacy, but only one of them can be *active* at a time.

 **Thoughts** are short pieces of text submitted by personas and represent the smallest unit of content.